 For balance, I also like to review the UK’s travel advice for Mexico as well as Australia’s.

-The US State Department uses a four-tiered system to identify risk level for every country in the world.
 Mexico has a Level 2 advisory, meaning “exercise increased caution.”
 It shares its Level 2 status with 58 other countries, including Italy, the UK, China, and France.

 Look up the Mexican states you intend to visit.
 It’s important to be aware which states have a Level 4 “Do not travel” advisory.
-Even if a state has a no-go warning, though, specific areas may still be considered safe, like the beautiful city of Morelia in Michoacán.

 Keep in mind that Mexico is a large, diverse country.
 Most popular tourist areas like the Yucatan’s Riviera Maya are still considered low-risk.

 I’ve visited Mexico about 15 times, often traveling solo, and have never had an issue.
-By doing your research, you should have no hesitation in visiting this incredible country.

 Ingrid | Second-Half Travels